 New Hampshire, without an income or sales tax, as a result has one of the highest property tax rates in the country.

 Tennessee only taxes income dividends but has the country’s highest combined sales tax rate.

 Texas and Florida have higher-than-average property tax rates.
 Wyoming and Alaska have the advantage of natural resources to help make up for lost income tax revenue, cashing in on oil drilling and coal mining operations.

 How else does this affect the people?

 Individual income tax rates, for most states, are progressive as I mentioned above.
-Meaning the more you make the more you pay.
-Sucks if you’re a high-income earner, however, this benefits the general population by paying for their public services and programs and wages.
+Meaning the more you make, the more you pay.
+Not ideal if you’re a high-income earner, however, this benefits the general population by paying for their public services and programs and wages.

-On the flip side, sales and property taxes are constant and do not fluctuate no matter how little or more you make.
+On the flip side, sales, and property taxes are constant and do not fluctuate, no matter how little or more you make.
 As a result, the state relies on everyone to pay the same sales and property tax, for instance.
-This can place a larger burden on low-income earners, especially if the state is compensating for lack of income tax income.
+This can place a larger burden on low-income earners, especially if the state is compensating for the lack of income tax income.

 It depends on a lot of factors.
 The uptick in non-income tax costs may not be as much nor have as much of an effect on high-income earners, so a state without income tax may be a better deal overall.
 It’s important to remember that if you structure your investments and savings a certain way, you can provide a tax shelter for your income and reduce your total tax burden anyway.
 In addition, if you own your own business or have a corporation of some kind, the kinds of personal income taxes you have to pay will also be different.